 More than three-quarters of my class are international students.
 It’s a blast.

-I’m learning international students are likely planning to stay in Canada, as part of a national immigration effort started about five years ago.
+I’m learning international students are likely planning to stay in Canada, as part of a national immigration effort that started about five years ago.
 Students must complete two years of studies here – at three times tuition for Canadians.
-That earns them a work permit to stay and practise skills they’ve learned and, eventually, preferred path when applying for landed immigrant status.
+That earns them a work permit to stay and practise skills they’ve learned and, eventually, the preferred path when applying for landed immigrant status.